pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 translation process and dealt with knowledge on the Web directly?

 Maybe my hope for the future has come from reading too much academic writing, which most of the time doesn't deserve the distinction of prose.
-Most is not enjoyable to read, and don't seem like they were very enjoyable to write in the first place.
+Most are not enjoyable to read, and don't seem like they were very enjoyable to write in the first place.
 Please don't misunderstand.
 There _is_ a place for well-written prose!
 But situations exist, especially in research, that are not a good fit